 Why is sleep so important for healing?

 "We know that most people do best with seven to eight hours of sleep regularly, so if you're under the weather, dealing with a virus or bacteria, you'll want to add on at least another hour or so," says immunologist Heather Moday, M.D..
 "If you can get around nine or 10 hours, it'll help you get better much faster."
 When doctors advise sick patients to catch some zzz's instead of going to work and hitting the gym, it's for some very important reasons.
-The circadian system and the immune system are deeply connected, and this explains why our bodies make us feel so sleepy when we're sick.
+The circadian system and the immune system are deeply connected, and this explains why our bodies make us feel so sleepy when we're sick1.

 Sleep and the immune system.